mmistakes/minimal-mistakes/_posts/2023-12-07-on-selling.md

 toc: true
 ---

-*Disclaimer: this was not written by artificial intelligence (e.g., an LLM).
-I did use it, however, to check my syntax and small errors to improve readability.
-I prefer to avoid it as much as possible to stay more authentic and credible.*

 I find it surprising when people seek my guidance on how to sell because selling isn't what I consider part of my identity.
 I see myself as an individual contributor who enjoys hands-on problem-solving and tinkering.
 This inclination makes me more chaotic and creative, traits that differ from the arguably more predictable nature required in sales.

 I thrive in ambiguity and uncertainty and I love to operate like an unsupervised learning agent.
 Still, I do get satisfaction when I create something that mirrors the world and affects it in a positive way (e.g., education, science, ESG, space exploration, etc.).
 Those who see me in my everyday life will know that I commit time everyday to exercising and staying fit, homeschooling my kids with heavy emphasis on engineering, creativity, and experimenting.
 That I'm a clown who likes joking around and keeping a white belt mindset.
 And that I'm a father figure to my family first and foremost.
 I feel like that’s what I’m good at.